 SEO and Meta Data

-With every video, focus on the meta data, keywords, titles, and everything else someone would use to search for the category of whatever your blog represents.
+With every video, focus on the metadata, keywords, titles, and everything else someone would use to search for the category of whatever your blog represents.
 Once your Twitter, Facebook, Google+, blog, and YouTube channel all share the same SEO material, you’re on your way to awesome search engine rankings – and, therefore, visitors to your blog.

 Making a good video isn’t enough – harness social media to drive traffic to your blog.

-Making good video is a skill and an art, but so is marketing your video to make it pay.
-There is no doubt, however, that a single quality video can break your blog out out of its mundane routine and help it separate itself from the pack.
+Making a good video is a skill and an art, but so is marketing your video to make it pay.
+There is no doubt, however, that a single quality video can break your blog out of its mundane routine and help it separate itself from the pack.